mtszkarbowiak/ktl/README.md

 ## II.
 Objectives

 - **Game Development**: The library is designed to be used in a game development environment where performance is a critical concern.
 As the primary source of performance issues in games is memory management, the library provides a set of data structures and algorithms that are designed to be efficient and flexible in terms of memory usage.
-- **Parity with [Flax Engine](https://github.com/FlaxEngine/FlaxEngine)**: The library was originaly created as a replacement for the Flax Engine's core library.
+- **Compatibility with [Flax Engine](https://github.com/FlaxEngine/FlaxEngine)**: The library was originally created as a replacement for the Flax Engine's core library.
 Making improvements required changing the design on the conceptual level thus it deviated too much for drop-in replacement.

 ## III.
 Key Assumptions

 1. **Performance Priority**: The library is designed to be used in a game development environment where performance is a critical concern.
 It is assumed that handling memory correctly is the cornerstone of performance.
-2. **C++14**: The library is written in for Cpp 14.
-Using higher versions may enable additional features, but compatibility with Flax requires Cpp 14.
+2. **C++14**: The library is written in for C++ 14.
+Using higher versions may enable additional features, but compatibility with Flax requires C++ 14.
 3. **Memory Management**: The library is designed to be used in a game development environment where memory management is a critical concern.
 The library provides a set of data structures and algorithms that are designed to be efficient and flexible in terms of memory usage.
 4. **Exception Handling**: The library does not use exceptions for error handling.
 Making the code handle them correctly enforces very strict rules and performance overhead.
 They can be used only for critical unrecoverable errors.
 5. **Memory Limits**: Allocations are limited to 4GB.
 This is a reasonable limit for most game development scenarios.
 Thus, the library uses 32-bit integers for memory sizes.
 Pointers remain 64-bit.